pantheon-systems/terminus-build-tools-plugin/README.md

 When a PR is merged to the master branch, then the test PR is merged into the dev environment if the test passes.

+Testing multidev environments are divided into two groups: environments used for testing pull requests, and environments used for testing other kinds of builds (e.g. tagged releases, commits or merges to master, and so on).
+PR test environments persist until the PR branch on GitHub is deleted.
+The other test environments are deleted just before a new testing environment is created.
+The most recent three of these environments remain, and the rest are deleted.

 See below for the list of supported commands.
 This plugin is only available for Terminus 1.x.

 ## Configuration

 In order to use this plugin, you will need to set up a GitHub repository and a CircleCI project for the site you wish to build.
 Credentials will also need to be set up (to be documented).

+### Build Customizations

 To customize this for a specific project: